-The KIT project (Kids in Taiwan: National Longitudinal Study of Child Development and Care) is a long-term study of children in Taiwan aged 0-8 years.
-The study is designed to create a complete and accurate database that collects longitudinal information of child development.
-As a pioneering initiative in Taiwan, the project has four major goals:
+The KIT project (Kids in Taiwan: National Longitudinal Study of Child Development and Care) is a long-term study focusing on children in Taiwan.
+The study is designed to create a complete database that collects longitudinal information of child development.
+As a pioneering initiative, the project has four major goals:

 - 1. To collect information about children’s health, cognition, language, social-emotional development, physical/motor development, families and child care experiences, and the impacts that child care experiences have on children over time;